tocco/tocco-docs/devops/utils/installaton_storage_usage.rst

     cd ${ANSIBLE_REPO}/tocco
     ansible-playbook playbooks/storage_usage.yml -e output=data.csv -f 50

-This stores the data in *data.csv*.
+This stores the data in *playbooks/data.csv*.

 You can generate a report for a limited number of customers using ``-l`` like
 this: ``-l customer-agogis,customer-bk``.